abmckeon/Project2/README.md

 ## Plot 3 - Barplot

-We can use a bar graph to determine if any data channels are published more on weekdays then on weekends.
+We can use a bar graph to determine if any data channels are published more on weekdays than on weekends.

 ``` r
 barplotDay <- ggplot(data = newsTrain, aes(y= `weekdayWeekend`, fill = weekdayWeekend))